VinayBhalerao/calc-rest/README.md

-Calculator webservice implemented in REST
+Calculator API implemented in REST
 ==============

 This is a sample api based on the prototype by Jesper Joergensen.
 This has been modified to run on heroku and use it as a calculator webservice